 Research and reports

 As an employer you have a legal responsibility to protect your employees from health and safety risks.
 Already have a risk assessment in place?
-Download our coronavirus-specific template to ensure you’re up-to-date and ready for business.
+A coronavirus-specific template can help you stay aware of any risks.
 Keep reading for more on who it applies to, and when you might need it.

-Use it to help your employees, clients, and any visitors to your business premises stick to the government guidelines on hygiene and social distancing.
+Use a coronavirus risk assessment to help your employees, clients, and any visitors to your business premises minimise any health and hygiene risks.

 A structured assessment template gives you practical guidance.
 You can start working this into your activities straightaway or when needed, preparing your business for the near future.